About SAE International

-SAE may revise this Policy at any time, and will post the Policy on this web page, including the date, above, of the most recent update.
+SAE may revise this Policy at any time, and will post the Policy on this web page.
 By using the SAE.ORG website, you are accepting the practices described in this Policy.

 What Personal Information Is Collected, and How Is It Used?

 When you visit the SAE.ORG website, we collect information about you and your visit, to help us personalize and improve your experience at the site and with other SAE services.
 Specifically, we collect: